Pinellas County Schools Referendum helps support the Book Bus

 Thanks to the Referendum:

-- Every reading classroom and every content classroom (such as math, science, or social studies) are now equipped with classroom libraries filled with diverse and up-to-date materials.
+- Every reading, math, science, or social studies classroom is equipped with classroom libraries filled with diverse and up-to-date materials.

-- Middle and high school reading classrooms continue to receive materials that would not otherwise be available, including instructional software, engaging fiction and non-fiction texts, novels, magazines and newspapers.
+- Middle and high school reading classrooms receive materials that would not otherwise be available, including instructional software, engaging fiction and non-fiction texts, novels, magazines and newspapers.

-- Literacy lessons in all middle and high schools have been supported through additional computer software, magazines, newspapers and materials for collaborative projects.
+- Literacy lessons in all middle and high schools are supported by additional computer software, magazines, newspapers and materials for collaborative projects.

 - Reading teachers have opportunities to attend trainings with nationally recognized literacy experts.